jkbonfield/crumble/README.md

 compute which confidence values to keep and which to omit, and emit a new file with most qualities removed.

-**Indel_only** is a noddy exploration that simply removes all qualities except those within _D_ distance of an indel.
+It depends on a pre-compiled htslib.
+Preferably this will be against an installed copy, in which case you need to specify where to find it via e.g.:

+    make CPPFLAGS="-I/usr/local/htslib/include" LDFLAGS="-L/usr/local/htslib/lib"

+As a simpler alternative, it will default to using a sibling ../htslib source tree, but this still needs compiling first.

-**Crumble** performs a more complete trial.
-It uses a simple heterozygous consensus algorithm (ripped out of _gap5_) in a couple of modes to produce a consensus call with a confidence.
+**Crumble** uses a simple heterozygous consensus algorithm (taken from _gap5_) in a couple of modes to produce a consensus call with a confidence.
 If the calls are highly confident then it throws away the quality values (setting them to fixed high or low depending on whether they agree with the call), otherwise it keeps them.

 It also keeps all quality values for reads with mapping quality 0 (they may need to be realigned elsewhere) and within the proximity of any uncertain indel calls,